-PUC staff members assigned to work on a siting case typically include one attorney and multiple analysts.
+PUC staff members assigned to work on a pipeline siting case will typically include one attorney and multiple analysts.
 Staff attorneys have educational and practical experience in administrative law, trial procedure and business management principles.
 Staff analysts have expertise in engineering, research and economics.
 Some of the work the staff does involves reviewing data and evidence submitted by the applicant and intervenors, requesting and analyzing opinions from experts, and questioning the parties.
-The staff considers the information relative to state laws and rules and presents recommendations to the Public Utilities Commissioners.
+The staff considers this information relative to state laws and rules and presents recommendations to the Public Utilities Commissioners.